minnaked/observability-engineering-lab/README.md

 ### Service Monitoring

-Monitoring application services and supporting processes including the Wazuh manager, OpenSearch, and the Datadog Agent.
+Monitoring application services and supporting processes, with the Wazuh manager and OpenSearch as the worked example.

 ### Application Monitoring Concepts

-Understanding latency, throughput, error rates, availability, and user experience metrics, including application performance monitoring and distributed tracing concepts.
+Understanding latency, throughput, error rates, and availability, including application performance monitoring and distributed tracing as a planned learning area, not yet implemented in this lab.

 ### Capacity Planning